Abortions can only be carried out under the care of hospitals or licensed clinics, by qualified doctors.

 Methods of abortion

-There are two main types of abortion:
+There are 2 main types of abortion:

 Medical and surgical abortions can generally only be carried out up to 24 weeks of pregnancy.

-But in exceptional circumstances an abortion can take place after 24 weeks – for example, if there's a risk to life or there are problems with the baby's development.
+In very limited circumstances an abortion can take place after 24 weeks – for example, if there's a risk to life or there are problems with the baby's development.

 You should be offered a choice of which method you would prefer whenever possible.